 This study emphasises the fact that the activity of political parties is guaranteed by the freedom of association.
 In particular, it points out that the prohibition or enforced dissolution of political parties is justifiable only in cases where parties advocate the use of violence or use it as a political means to overthrow the democratic constitutional order, thereby undermining the rights and freedoms protected by the Constitution.
 The legal measures taken to prohibit or enforce the dissolution of political parties must be the result of a judicial ruling of unconstitutionality and must be regarded as an exception and governed by the principle of proportionality.

-In addition, the Venice Commission has adopted a number of opinions on legislation on political parties in States such as Armenia, Azerbaijan, Bulgaria, Georgia, Kyrgyzstan, Malta, the Republic of Moldova, the Russian Federation, Serbia, Turkey and Ukraine.
+In addition, the Venice Commission has adopted a number of opinions on legislation on political parties in States such as Armenia, Azerbaijan, Bulgaria, Georgia, Kosovo, Kyrgyzstan, Malta, the Republic of Moldova, Mongolia, the Russian Federation, Serbia, Tunisia, Türkiye and Ukraine.